TharakaUJ/TharakaUJ.github.io/_posts/MicroMouse/2025-02-08-From one foot mouse to micro mouse.md

 - **Motors with encoders**
 - **Battery**

-Since this was a larger prototype, we didn’t worry too much about motor or battery size—both were relatively large.
+Since this was a larger prototype, we didn’t worry too much about motor or battery size, both were relatively large.

 ## Challenges and Unexpected Issues